 Vehicles that come pre-built with ABS can easily obtain a 5% markdown on the Collision component of your premium.
 Should your automobile have ABS, you should ensure you are receiving a good anti-lock brake discount from your current auto insurance company.

 Carefully review your automotive insurance policy if you are unsure whether or not you are getting this discount.
 These days, an ABS discount is so common it might be buried somewhere in the fine print.
 If you are still unclear, call your insurance company and ask them to explain it to you.
 If you are still unsure or if they aren't offering you an ABS discount, then it might be time to find a company that will.
-Compare quotes here at AutoInsuranceEZ.com and find one in minutes!
+Compare quotes with our FREE search tool here at AutoInsuranceEZ.com and find one in minutes!